csev/sakai-scripts/README.md

 into several directories and make different nightly builds.
-If you get really tricky, you can override sakai-dist.properties by copying it to sakai.properties (which git will ignore) and change lots of things like switgching from MySql to Oracle.
+If you get really tricky, you can override sakai-dist.properties by copying it to sakai.properties (which git will ignore) and change lots of things like switching from MySql to Oracle.
 Also you could put the ojdbc jar file in the jars folder so the db.sh copies that into common/lib each time you make a new Apache.
 Note that db.sh does not understand oracle so your might want to change MYSQL\_COMMAND to be "cat" so it does not try